kodezine/epd-driver/README.md

 ### epd_app

 The application program which is specific.
 The intention is to update the connected interface and it's ethernet IP on the display every minute using cron.
 Thus whenever the device is connected to network, the IP always is available to ssh in the device.

+### epd_netid(optional)

+This is a target application that only tests if the IP search is working and buffer handling is OK.